- Phone: +381112637421

 Ph.D.
 Danica Šantić

-Danica ŠANTIĆ is Assistant Professor at the University of Belgrade – Faculty of Geography, Serbia.
-Her main fields of research are migration and population geography.
+Danica ŠANTIĆ is Associate Professor at the University of Belgrade – Faculty of Geography, Serbia with strong interests in migration topics.
 She obtain her MA considering internal migration flows toward capital city of Belgrade.
 The PHD was related to spatial aspects of population phenomena through distribution characteristics, forms of spatial structures, connections and relationships between demographic elements, and other spatial systems as dynamic and temporally variable categories.
 In order to determine the desirable rate of population growth and optimal density for the overall development of important qualitative (structural) characteristics of the population, she applied in her reasearch quantitative methods, measures and tehniques.
+Her research projects have focused on the Balkan migration route and migration flows in and from Serbia.

-She has published more than 50 papers in national and international scientific journals and one book.
+She has published more than 60 papers in national and international scientific journals and one book.
 She freqently participate in seminars and scientific conferences in Serbia and EU.
 She is a member of demographic and geographical societies in Serbia and abroad.
-She is Regional Studies Association (RSA) Ambassador for Serbia, World Social Science Fellow and Fellow of European Center for International Affairs (ECIA).
+She is one of the founders of Migration, Inter-Connectivity and Regional Development (MICaRD) network, member of the Executive board of WB MIGNET, Regional Studies Association (RSA) territorial representative, World Social Science Fellow, expert in migration in project Prague Process (ICMPD) and Fellow of European Center for International Affairs (ECIA).

 Danica Santic participated in the third International Social Science Council’s (ISSC) Programme of World Social Science Fellows Seminars on the theme of ’’Global Social Governance: Developing international social science research and impacting the policy process’’, from 29 July to 2 August 2014, in London, hosted by Academy’s International Advisory Group.
 She was one of the organizers of the special session in WSSF FORUM 2015 in Durban ’’Will Good Governance Bring Sustainable and Equitable Development?
 Perspectives from the South’’.
 Also one of the organizers of special session at Regional Studies Association (RSA) Annual Conference in Graz 2016. with title ’’Chalenges of Regional development and EU Integration in SEE’’

-She gave a lectures about main population items to the student of master studies of La Sapineza in Belgrade (2013-2015).
-She gave the lecture about migration in EU and Balkan to the students of University of Clemson, South Carolina, in Belgrade at Faculty of Political Science and students from University of Lund, Sweeden at Faculty of Geography(April 2016 and February 2017).
+She gave a lectures about main population characteristics of Serbia to the student of master studies of La Sapineza in Belgrade (2013-2015).
+She gave the lecture about migration in EU and Balkan to the students of University of Clemson, South Carolina, in Belgrade at the Faculty of Political Science and students from University of Lund, Sweeden at Faculty of Geography(April 2016 and February 2017).
+She gave a lecture about Serbian diaspora at the University of Toronto (Oct 2017) and about Balkan migration route at the University of Bamberg (Dec 2017)

 Key words: migration, demography, sustainable development, spatial distribution of population